H. Lee Sarokin: Court of appeals service

-Retirement
+Retirement and death

 Just a few weeks before retiring from the bench, Sarokin purchased a house in Rancho Santa Fe, California, where he had chosen to live in retirement.

-In retirement, Sarokin began to blog, serving as a regular contributor for the Huffington Post, opining on a myriad of issues and continuing to serve as an advocate for the wrongly convicted.
+In retirement, Sarokin began to blog, serving as a regular contributor for the Huffington Post, opining on a myriad of issues and continuing to serve as an advocate for those he saw as wrongly convicted.
 Most prominently, he wrote a five-part series on the IRP6 and several follow up articles.
-Sarokin then made a case for IRP6's innocence in a July 2017 blog post, 'A Company Small Enough To Prosecute' at The Huffington Post.
-His advocacy was heralded in July 2016 article online at The Washington Post entitled, 'Judge who Freed ‘Hurricane’ Carter Now Helping Six Imprisoned Men, but Only Obama Can Save Them', where author, Tom Jackman, details the meticulous investigation and ground breaking conclusions of Judge Sarokin, who became convinced the innocence of the IRP6.
-Judge Sarokin didn't stop at proclamations, he wrote a series on the Huffington Post Crime Blog about the IRP6 case, authored a play, called 'The Race Card Face Up', and ultimately a letter on behalf of the IRP6 to President Obama pushing for their clemency, something Sarokin stated he had never done in sixty years as a lawyer or judge.
+Sarokin then made a case for IRP6's innocence in a July 2017 blog post, A Company Small Enough To Prosecute at The Huffington Post.
+His advocacy was heralded in a July 2016 article online at The Washington Post entitled, Judge who Freed ‘Hurricane’ Carter Now Helping Six Imprisoned Men, but Only Obama Can Save Them, where author, Tom Jackman, details the meticulous investigation and ground breaking conclusions of Judge Sarokin, who became convinced of the innocence of the IRP6.
+Judge Sarokin didn't stop at proclamations, he wrote a series on the Huffington Post Crime Blog about the IRP6 case, authored a play, called The Race Card Face Up, and ultimately a letter on behalf of the IRP6 to President Obama pushing for their clemency, something Sarokin stated he had never done in sixty years as a lawyer or judge.
+Sarokin died in La Jolla on June 20, 2023, at the age of 94, after suffering from pulmonary fibrosis and other ailments.